Table of Contents[Hide][Show]

 Employers have a corporate social responsibility to the wellness of workers.
 If you work with chemicals, sprays, powders or known allergens or carcinogens, you may be at a high risk for lung irritation and inflammation.
 Know the Occupational Health and Safety Administration (OSHA) guidelines for your workplace, and don’t be afraid to take extra precautions.

 Even if you work in a seemingly chemical-free environment, you might be exposed to irritants via cleaning products or mold spores, or through remodeling dust and chemicals.
 Dust and carpet are powerful allergens, and furniture can off-gas toxic fumes.
-Check out the Corporate Wellness Academy for information on creating healthy workplaces.

 What’s Your Role?